Rescyy/multiplayer-phase-10/README.md

 ## Communication Patterns

 - Communication with client and between services - Websocket, HTTP
-- Communication with Redis - TCP
+- Communication with Redis - RESP3
 - Communication with Service Discovery - gRPC

 ## Data Managemenet

 #### Task Timeout
-All requests will be timed, after at least 5 seconds (to be determined), the request will be cancelled.
+All requests will be timed, after at least 5 seconds, the request will be cancelled.

 #### Status Ping Endpoint

 - __API:__ `GET /ping`
 - __Response 200 OK__

 The ping will be retried 5 times.
-If it fails five times, the service will be dropped and another one will attempt to start.
+If it fails six times one after the other, the service will be removed from the registry.
+In the future might look into ways of dropping it and restarting a new one instead.

 Services can only be accessed by other services.
 The only accessible service to the client is the API Gateway.
 The status endpoint of the API gateway can be accessed by the client.
-The services will be periodically pinged by the Service Discovery.
+The services will be periodically pinged by the Service Discovery to ensure the health status of the services.

 ### Player User Service